MTrage/4kDPI/README.md

 #### It was tested on Arch Linux as well as on Manjaro under the desktop environment Cinnamon.

+### Installation instructions
+Simply copy the script into e.g. /usr/bin/4kDPI and make it executable with:

+    sudo chmod +x /usr/bin/4kDPI

 #### I hope it is as useful for you as it is for me,
 #### have fun with it.